Dylan773/MobileMathGame/README.md

 # MobileMathGame
-The repository for the CTEC3911: Mobile Application Development module.

 This application was developed using the Kotlin programming language using the Adnroid Studio IDE, following an MVC design.